 Use A Chlorine Neutralizer

-The downside of this using a neutralizer is that it'll not stop when it has reduced the free chlorine until all the neutralizer has been completely used up, even if it means getting rid of the total chlorine in the hot tub.
+The downside of using a neutralizer is that it won't stop when it has reduced the free chlorine.
+It will continue until all the neutralizer has been used up, even if it means getting rid of the total chlorine in the hot tub.

-It's one of the fastest ways to lower chlorine level in a hot tub or pool water
+It's one of the fastest ways to lower chlorine levels in pool water or a hot tub

-You cannot properly calculate the rate at which a chlorine neutralizer works
+You cannot correctly calculate the rate at which a chlorine neutralizer works

 What Is A Good Chlorine Neutralizer?